TzuChieh/NumPy-ML/README.md

 ## Additional Dependencies

-As mentioned earlier, the only required third-party library is Numpy.
+As mentioned earlier, the only required third-party library is NumPy.
 Additional libraries can be installed to support more functionalities (see `./requirements_extra.txt`).
 To install all dependencies in one go, pick the requirement files of your choice and execute (using two files as an example)

 ```Shell
 pip install -r requirements.txt -r requirements_extra.txt